kenote/kenote.js/examples/kenotejs-use-typeorm-pgsql/README.md

-# kenotejs-use-typeorm-mysql
+# kenotejs-use-typeorm-pgsql

-Use TypeORM to connect MySQL in Kenote.js.
+Use TypeORM to connect PostgreSQL in Kenote.js.

 ## Requirement